 - Type of car – For example, unsecured used car loans may be charged a higher interest rate than new car loans.

 Tips for getting a lower vehicle loan interest rate

-- Compare car loan rates for vehicle lenders featured on CompareLoan.co.za to get an idea of what the best car loan interest rate is.
+- Compare car loan rates for vehicle lenders featured on CompareLoan.co.za to get an idea of what the better interest rate are.

-- Taking out a secured car loan reduces the risk the lender is taking.
-Hence, you will be charged a lower interest rate.
+- Taking out a secured car loan reduces the risk to the lender.
+Hence, you will typically be charged a lower interest rate.

 - Negotiate with the seller for a lower purchase price on your car.
-You are likely to get a lower vehicle finance interest rate when you apply for a smaller loan size.
+You may get a lower vehicle finance interest rate when you apply for a smaller loan size.

 - You can opt for dealer vehicle finance which gives you more room to negotiate a lower interest rate.

 - Check to see if the extra fees on your loan are affordable.
 Low-interest rates don’t always mean cheap car finance.
 Too many fees can increase the size of your overall monthly repayments.

 - Borrow only the amount you need.
 Borrowing a smaller amount means you pay less in interest, which makes your monthly repayment more affordable.

 - Consider a longer loan term to make your monthly repayments more affordable.
 However, keep in mind that you may have to pay more in interest.